1st Edition

 Christopher S. Browning is Reader of Politics and International Studies at the University of Warwick, UK.

-Marko Lehti is Research Director and Senior Research Fellow at Tampere Peace Research Institute (TAPRI) and Academic Director of the master’s programme in Peace, Mediation and Conflict Research (PEACE), both at Tampere University, Finland.
+Marko Lehti is Research Director and Senior Research Fellow at Tampere Peace Research Institute (TAPRI) and Academic Director of the master’s program in Peace, Mediation and Conflict Research (PEACE), both at Tampere University, Finland.

 Johan Strang is Professor at the Centre for Nordic Studies (CENS), University of Helsinki, Finland.